tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Melee Weapon

-When an enemy scores a critical hit against you, immediately roll to regain one expended recharge power, including magic items (champion: against you or a nearby ally; epic: as champion, and roll twice for the recharge power and take the best result).
+When an enemy scores a critical hit against you, immediately roll to regain one expended recharge power, including magic items, against you or a nearby ally at champion tier, and as champion, and roll twice for the recharge power and take the best result at epic tier.

 **Quirk:** Fascination with personal glory.